Spain entry requirements

 Before making any plans travel to Andalucía or Spain you must ensure that you have the correct documentation.

-Andalucia is a region of Spain which has the responsibility over national border controls.
+Andalucia is a region of Spain.
+Spain has the responsibility over national border controls.
 Spain is a full member of the EU and a member of the Schengen Area.

 The Schengen area comprises: